zoeseeger/submit-jobs/README.md

   every=12s

-## To run this script in the background:
+## To run this script in the background

 There are other ways to detach a process from your current session